DeltaPhi: Physical States Residual Learning for Neural Operators in Data-Limited PDE Solving

 \subsection{Similarity between $u(x)$ Visulization Detail}

-We visualize the correlation between $u(x)$ normalized distance and $a(x)$ similarity rank (shown in \cref{fig:vis_ux_distance}) as following steps: Firstly, taking the training set $\mathcal{T}$ as retrieval set, we sample auxiliary trajectory $(a_{k_{i,r}},u_{k_{i,r}})$ with $r$-th top similarity score for every test sample $(a^{test}_i,u^{test}_i)$ in the test set.
+We visualize the correlation between $u(x)$ normalized distance and $a(x)$ similarity rank (shown in \cref{fig:vis_ux_distance}) as following steps: Firstly, taking the training set $\mathcal{T}$ as retrieval set, we retrieve auxiliary sample $(a_{k_{i,r}},u_{k_{i,r}})$ with $r$-th top similarity score for every test sample $(a^{test}_i,u^{test}_i)$ in the test set.
 Here $r$ represents the similarity rank (higher $r$ indicates lower similarity), and we take gradually increasing values from $1$ to $80$ for $r$.
 Next, we calculate the normalized distance between $u^{test}_i$ with its auxiliary sample $u_{k_{i,r}}$.
-The normalized distance is defined the same as the relative error~\cref{equ:definition_l2_error}.
+The normalized distance is defined the same as the relative error in \cref{equ:definition_l2_error}.